Parenting during exams…A parent’s survival guide!

 Households can be very busy with family and friends constantly coming and going.
 Perhaps put the word out that the home needs to be calm and quiet for a couple of weeks.

 Your child will be tempted to be up late and studying into the early hours of the morning.
-Ensure that they are getting enough sleep.
+Ensure they are getting enough sleep.
 Fatigue has a detrimental effect on brain processes, particularly memory.
 We want them to be bright and alert for their exams, so stress the importance of a regular bedtime.

 7. Make yourself available to help